carloswestman/jumpspider/README.md

 <img src="https://img.shields.io/badge/TEST-passing-green.svg">

-<b>Jumpspider</b> is an exercise for crawling HTML documents and parsing table data.
-Even when the scope is not very ambitious this is a great project to work on data crawler topics testing technology and software development practices.
+<b>Jumpspider</b> is an exercise for crawling HTML documents and parsing data.
+It's designed as a starting point to add more parsing functionality and to scale up.
+This is an instance to research on data crawler topics and to test technology and software development practices.

- It implementation stack includes Node.js and MySQL.
-It also uses Mocha and Chai test libraries to provide a BDD and CI starting point.
+ The implementation stack includes Node.js and MySQL.
+It also uses Mocha and Chai test libraries to facilitate a Behaviour-Driven Development and Continuous Integration approach.

-In this humble example, the parsing is specifically tailored to get HTML tables with NBA division results that comply with a very specific structure.
+In this example, the parsing is specifically tailored to get HTML tables with NBA division results that comply with a specific structure.
 This should be extended and generalized in the future to parse different types of data.

 Jumpspider has been developed with a bigger distributed architecture in mind.
 Some of the implementation details may look like an overkill but were developed with the idea of scaling the solution in the future.

-- The solution can be accessed via a Web API
+- The solution can be accessed via a Web API as a service.
 - Processes can work completely asynchronously.
 - Each step of a crawl job is prepared to run asynchronously
 - Results are stored in the database (Jobs, HTML , Parsing results) for future coordination with different agents